Sheriff seeks help for inmate; mental health system 'broken'

 It wasn't known whether Bitnar's plea has led to any action.
 He was away from work Monday and not available for comment, his office said.

-"Bless you for your empathy and compassion to go above and beyond for your efforts in obtaining the proper environment for such a person," Tanya Arcilla wrote on Facebook.
+"Bless you for your empathy and compassion to go above and beyond for your efforts in obtaining the proper environment for such a person," Tanya Arcilla responded on Facebook.

+About 2 million times each year, the seriously mentally ill are admitted to jails nationwide.
+Nearly 75% of these inmates also have drug or alcohol problems, according to the Stepping Up Initiative, a coalition of mental health professionals and government groups working on alternatives.